IsolationKernel/.github/profile/README.md

 In 2020, Isolation Distributional Kernel or IDK is introduced to measure the similarity of two distributions [6], based on the framework of kernel mean embedding [8].
 The first application of IDK is a kernel-based point anomaly detector that needs no learning, unlike OCSVM [9].
 Through IDK point anomaly detector, Isolation Forest is linked to a kernel-based method for the very first time.
 IDK has since been applied to
 * Group anomaly detection [10], graph classification via Isolation Graph Kernel [11], multi-instance learning [12], graph anomaly detection [18].
 * IDK can be interpreted as a kernel density estimator called Isolation Kernel Density Estimator [13].
-* A new class of clustering algorithms which employs IDK to grow a cluster by treating each cluster as a distribution.
-Two such methods are psKC (or point-set Kernel Clustering) [14], and IDKC (Isolation Distributional Kernel Clustering) [19].
+* IDK-based Clustering is a new class of clustering algorithms which employs IDK to grow a cluster by treating each cluster as a distribution.
+Three such methods are psKC (or point-set Kernel Clustering) [14], IDKC (Isolation Distributional Kernel Clustering) [19] and Kernel Bounded Clustering [29].
 They are the only clustering algorithms which are both effective and efficient---a quality which is all but nonexistent in current clustering algorithms.
 They are also the only kernel-based clustering algorithms which have linear time complexity.
 * A new class of online Agglomerative Hierarchical Clustering [16].
 * Change interval detection in data streams [23].
 * Trajecotry retrieval, anomaly detection and clustering [21].